 Singapore is known for its nightlife and its vibrant party scenes and you would find it hard to not hear about the wild soirees that one can have at the 1-Altitude bar on a weekend night.
 For that to happen each weekend can be exhausting and come Monday morning, most of us would be reeling from the alcohol-fuelled fun time.
 That makes Sunday mornings a perfect time to recover with a light breakfast and a neat book in hand.
 Thankfully, Singapore is more than just its glistening parties and bright city lights and there are plenty that you can enjoy in Singapore.
 One of it being its dazzling array of homegrown literature.

 The topic of homegrown literature has been regularly discussed in Singapore.
 Especially in a country that has found her independence some 54 years ago, her citizens are still trying to understand themselves and of their identity.
 In the process, many have turned to literature as a mode of self-expression.
 The next step for those blessed with a hand that giveth is to take their manuscripts to publishers in the hopes of sharing their stories.
 While some might not make the cut, it is thanks to these local publishers that have given these authors a voice and a platform where their stories can be heard, recognised and validated by the world.
-If you have just moved to Singapore, join arms and jump into the world of SingLit with these book publishers.
+If you have just migrated or moved here, join arms and jump into the world of SingLit with these book publishers.

 Where To Turn To For SingLit?

 There is a long list of book publishers in Singapore that is flying the flag high for Singapore literature, or as we call it, SingLit.
 In particular, these three renowned publishers stand out and are the ones that you absolutely have to know for your dose of SingLit.